thomashollier/quickSegMatte/README.md

 Use at your own risk.
-Written with the help of AI.
-It works on my RTX 4090 windows 11 machine under WSL2
+Written with Gemini, Claude and OpenAI under my prompting.
+They  work on my RTX 4090 windows 11 machine under WSL2

 # quickSegMatte
 Various scripts to procedurally generate mattes with AI segmenting

 ## multi_object_remover4.py